 How do I get oral COVID-19 antiviral medicine?

 If you test positive to COVID-19 using either a PCR test or rapid antigen test (RAT), book a telehealth appointment with your doctor.
 They will advise whether you can have an oral COVID-19 antiviral medicine.

 If your doctor recommends that you take an oral COVID-19 antiviral medicine, you will need a prescription.

 Your doctor can send the pharmacist your prescription electronically.
 This way, a friend or family member can collect the medication for you.
 It can also be delivered to your home.

 If you cannot get an appointment with your doctor quickly, use the healthdirect Service Finder to search for a doctor.
-Or you can make an appointment at a government-run GP respiratory clinic, where you can be seen by a doctor either in person or via telehealth.

 Can I access oral COVID-19 antiviral medicine if I do not have a Medicare card?

 If you have tested positive for COVID-19 and have high risk factors for severe illness, but do not have a Medicare card, you should contact your doctor for advice about treatment options.

 People without a Medicare card may include those who are:

 - not entitled to hold a valid Medicare card